Cubs vs. Twins Player Props Betting Odds

 Kepler Stats

-- Max Kepler has five doubles, six home runs, 10 walks and 14 RBI (21 total hits).
+- Max Kepler has 21 hits with five doubles, six home runs, 10 walks and 14 RBI.

 Kepler Recent Games